Saif1231231/SE-Coursework/README.md

 * Kanban Board: [https://github.com/users/Saif1231231/projects/1]

 License
 This project is licensed under the MIT License.
-It is open-source and can be modified for educational and personal use.
+It is open-source and can be modified for educational and personal use